 Fallopian tube spasm is a transient functional anomaly that can mimic a true mechanical tubal occlusion.
 At radiography, tubal spasm cannot be distinguished from a tubal occlusion.
 Administration of spasmolytic agents such as glucagon can occasionally result in uterine muscle relaxation and cons...

-Female infertility is common, and can be due to a number of factors.
-Radiology often plays a key part of the work-up.
+Female infertility is common and can be due to a number of factors.
+Radiology often plays a key part in the work-up.

-Often more than one factor (including male infertility) is the cause of infertility, some of the common causes are listed below 1-3:
+Often more than one factor (including male infertility) is the cause of infertility, some of the common significant risk factors for infertility are listed ...

 Female pseudohermaphroditism (FPH) is a form of disorder of gender development.

-Patients with female pseudohermaphroditism have female internal genitalia and female karyotype (XX) with various degree of external genitalia virilization.
+Patients with female pseudohermaphroditism have female internal genitalia and female karyotype (46 XX) with various degree of external genitalia virilization.

-The female reproductive system (or tract) comprises the vagina, uterus, uterine tubes and ovaries.
+The female reproductive system (or tract) comprises the vulva, vagina, uterus, uterine tubes and ovaries.

 It can be imaged using a wide range of imaging modalities but ultrasound and MRI are most useful.

-The mnemonic used in the FIGO classification system for the causes of abnormal uterine bleeding in non-gravid women of reproductive age is 1:
+The FIGO classification system for the causes of abnormal uterine bleeding in non-gravid women of reproductive age has a mnemonic at its core 1:

 The "PALM" causes are considered structural and the "COEIN" (coin) causes are considered non-structural.